Technical Writing Course in Singapore

 - Datasheets are the document that summarises the key specifications, features, application circuits, technical characteristics and some other related information about the product, equipment machine, software, application, the system in summary.

 - Websites are sometimes written by technical writers as well.
 The advent of hypertext has altered the way documents are read, organised, and accessed.
 Technical writers are sometimes responsible for authoring pages on sites like “About Us” pages or product pages and are sometimes required to be proficient in web development tools.

 - A case study is a written report about a group, person, or situation that has been studied over time.
 A case study is also a situation in real life that can be observed at or studied to learn about something.
 For example, an individual’s challenging circumstances at his or her workplace and how he or she solve it is a case study.

 - Technical reports are written to provide users with instructions, information, and outline of tasks.
 Reports come in many forms.
-For example, a technical writer may assess a building that is for sale and produce a trip report that highlights their findings and whether or not they belief the building should be purchased.
+For example, a technical writer may assess a building that is for sale and produce a trip report that highlights their findings and whether or not they believe the building should be purchased.
 While another technical writer who is employed by a non-profit company may write an evaluation report that shows the findings of the organisation’s research into water pollution.

 This Technical Writing workshop is ideal for anyone who would like to gain a strong grasp and improve their Technical Writing.

 The ideal group size for this Technical Writing course is: